cra-proto/gst-hst-business/docs/SUPPORT.md

 exitPage: "Exit intent page URL"                   # Identifies the link to the exit intent page used for link generation on all pages

 externalOrigin: "https://domain"                   # The domain will be prepended to all links on all pages where the link starts with "/"
+modifiedLinkList: "JSON link file URL"             # The path and filename of a JSON file with links that over ride the exit links and redirect the designated URLs to a specified page
 relativeExternalLinks: [true | false]              # Identifies whether links to the exit intent page will be generated from relative links where the link starts with "/"
 relativeExternalLinks:  [true | false]
 ---